-Barb is a writer of literary fiction and a participant in this astonishing and wonderful world.
-Semi-retired from her position as professor of tree physiology and forest ecology, she straddles life in town and in her off-grid cabin in the woods.
+Barb is a writer of literary fiction and a participant in this astonishing world.
+Semi-retired from her position as professor of tree physiology and forest ecology, she straddles life between town and her off-grid cabin in the woods.

 Education and academics

 Barb grew up in a quiet corner of Los Altos Hills, California, a town on the border between roadless chaparral and Silicon Valley.
 She cut apricots in the orchards as her first paying job.
 She got a BA from Swarthmore College, an MS from the University of Alaska, Fairbanks, a PhD from Stanford, and did a post-doc at UC Berkeley, although the path first meandered through a community college, jobs in Alaska, Texas, and New Hampshire, and volunteering in the Peace Corps in an indigenous village in Guatemala.

 She moved to Corvallis, Oregon for a faculty position.
 There, she was an Assistant, Associate, and Full Professor in the Dept. of Wood Science & Engineering and the Dept. of Forest Ecosystems & Society.
 Her research focussed on structure and function relationships in plants, especially related to biomechanics and water transport, and on wood quality.
 Her teaching included wood anatomy and function, tree physiology, forest biology, global issues in renewable resources, and forests and civilization.
 She recently retired but is still working part-time on manuscripts.

 An ideal day would somehow involve being with people a little bit, having the dogs nearby, getting some exercise, being outside–particularly in a quiet place, and having some alone time which she’d usually spend writing and reading.